barumau/pandunia/english/pandunia-english.md

 ## -

 -a : suffix for verbs with SVO word order
--ar : suffix for active doer
 -e : suffix for (result of) action
+-er : suffix for doer
 -em : a unit consisting of a set of similar items
 -i : suffix for adjectives
 -ia : suffix for areas
--ir : suffix for person who is associated with the root
 -u : suffix for verbs with OVS word order
--ur : suffix for passive object